danny-est15/MyMaps/README.md

 The following **extensions** are implemented:

-* [✓] When a map marker is created, the pin is animated.
+* [✓] Changed the pin and overall color scheme of the app.
-* [ ] List anything else that you did to improve the app functionality or design!

 ## Video Walkthrough